 Audition Schedule and Requirements

-The two audition days , Sept 22 and 23, will be split with blocks of time for singing/acting auditions and blocks of time for a dance call.
-Auditioners are only required to come to one day of auditions.
+The audition day will be split with a block of time for singing/acting auditions and block for a dance call.

-You will be assigned a 5 minute audition slot.
+You will be assigned a 10 minute audition slot.
 You are asked to prepare one contemporary monologue of no more than 1 minute in length.
-Also prepare two 32 bar cuts of an uptempo and a ballad from the standard Broadway musical repertoire.…not to be longer than 2 minutes total.
-The total running time of your monologue and two songs must not exceed 3 minutes.
+Also prepare two 32 bar cuts of an uptempo and a ballad from the standard Broadway musical repertoire.…not to be longer than 3 minutes total.
+The total running time of your slate, monologue and two songs must not exceed 5 minutes.

 Arrive at least 15 minutes before your scheduled audition.